henriqueconte/Computer-Graphics-OpenGL/README.md

 # Computer-Graphics-OpenGL

-This game was made to implement concepts of Computer Graphics in Open GL.
+This game was made to implement concepts of Computer Graphics in Open GL, and a demo is available at https://www.youtube.com/watch?v=RK_Xjtuthv0&t=107s.

 ![Initial screen](print1.png)